holochain/holochain-rust/doc/holochain_101/src/json_string.md

 ```

 This is how the `ContentAddressableStorage` trait used to work.
 It would
-"magically" restore the correct `Content` from storage, provided the compiler
+"magically" restore the correct `Content` from storage based on an `Address`
-had the type info available at load time.
-We had to sacrifice this neat trick
+and type alone, provided the compiler had the type info available at compile
+time.

-due to other incompatible constraints put on the CAS by the reducer store etc.
+We had to sacrifice this neat trick due to incompatible constraints put on the
-but it should work well in other scenarios :)
+CAS by the reducer store etc. but it should work well in other scenarios :)